nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list out all modules.
-2. Le Tracker shows a list of all modules.
-3. User requests to edit a module and specifies the updated details for the module.
+1. User requests to edit a module and specifies the updated details for the module.
-4. Le Tracker edits the module.
+2. Le Tracker edits the module.

    Use case ends.

 **Extensions**

-- 2a.
-The list is empty.

-  Use case ends.

-- 3a.
+- 1a.
 The module the user is requesting to edit does not exist.
-  - 3a1.
+  - 1a1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3b.
+- 1b.
 The user does not enter any updated details.
-  - 3b1.
+  - 1b1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3c.
+- 1c.
 One or more of the updated details specified is invalid.
-  - 3c1.
+  - 1c1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3d.
-The resulting edited module is already in Le Tracker.
+- 1d.
+The resulting edited module has the same module code as another module in Le Tracker.
-  - 3d1.
+  - 1d1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

 **Use case: Edit a lecture**

 **MSS**

-1. User requests to list out all lectures of the module he/she wants to edit a lecture of.
-2. Le Tracker shows a list of all lectures of the module.
-3. User requests to add a lecture to the module and specifies the updated details of the lecture.
+1. User requests to edit a lecture of a module and specifies the updated details of the lecture.
-4. Le Tracker adds the lecture.
+2. Le Tracker adds the lecture.

    Use case ends.

 **Extensions**

 - 1a.
-The module does not exist.
+The module that is suppose to contain the lecture to edit does not exist.
   - 1a1.
 Le Tracker shows an error message.

     Use case ends.

-- 2a.
-The list is empty.

-  Use case ends.

-- 3a.
+- 1b.
 The lecture the user is requesting to edit does not exist.
-  - 3a1.
+  - 1b1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3b.
+- 1c.
 The user does not enter any updated details.
-  - 3b1.
+  - 1c1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3c.
+- 1d.
 One or more of the updated details specified is invalid.
-  - 3c1.
+  - 1d1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3d.
-The resulting edited lecture is already in the module.
+- 1e.
+The resulting edited lecture has the same name as another lecture in the module.
-  - 3d1.
+  - 1e1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

 **Use case: Edit a video**

 **MSS**

-1. User requests to list out all videos of the lecture he/she wants to edit a video of.
-2. Le Tracker shows a list of all videos of the lecture.
-3. User requests to add a video to the lecture and specifies the updated details of the video.
+1. User requests to edit a video of a lecture belonging to a module and specifies the updated details of the video.
-4. Le Tracker adds the lecture.
+2. Le Tracker adds the lecture.

    Use case ends.

 **Extensions**

 - 1a.
-The lecture does not exist.
+The module that is suppose to contain the lecture does not exist.
   - 1a1.
 Le Tracker shows an error message.

     Use case ends.

-- 2a.
-The list is empty.
+- 1b.
+The lecture that is suppose to contain the video to edit does not exist.
+  - 1b1.
+Le Tracker shows an error message.

     Use case ends.

-- 3a.
+- 1c.
 The video the user is requesting to edit does not exist.
-  - 3a1.
+  - 1c1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3b.
+- 1d.
 The user does not enter any updated details.
-  - 3b1.
+  - 1d1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3c.
+- 1e.
 One or more of the updated details specified is invalid.
-  - 3c1.
+  - 1e1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-- 3d.
-The resulting edited video is already in the lecture.
+- 1f.
+The resulting edited video has the same name as another video in the lecture.
-  - 3d1.
+  - 1f1.
 Le Tracker shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

 **Use case: Mark/Unmark a video**